bandprotocol/bandchain.js/README.md

 ## 📦 Installation

-BandChain.js is currently supported on NodeJS 10.x and 12.x only.
+BandChain.js is currently supported on NodeJS 10.x, 12.x, and 14.x.

 ### NPM